Skip to content

 Responsible Lending

 The Group recognises that many people may require financial help at some point in their lives and we believe that everyone should have a choice in how to meet that need.
-As a responsible lender, we aim at all times to treat customers fairly.
-We will do our utmost to try to help, whilst at the same time ensuring our customers do not become unduly burdened.
-It is our priority to carry out appropriate checks on all customers prior to loan approval.
+As a responsible lender, we aim at all times, to treat customers fairly.
+We will do our utmost to try to help, while at the same time, ensuring our customers do not become unduly burdened.
+While this is non recourse lending, we take our responsibilities to help customers understand our products seriously and ensure that we meet the expectations of the FCA in relation to Consumer Duty as they arise in the context of lending transactions.

 Modern Slavery

 The Group is opposed to slavery and human trafficking.
 The Group will not knowingly support or do business with any organisation involved in slavery or human trafficking.
 We have established policies to ensure that we are conducting business in an ethical manner and address the risk of slavery and human trafficking in our supply chain.
 These include the Purchasing Policy and internal Whistleblowing Policy.
-Our full statement can be found at handt.co.uk/pages/anti-slavery-human- trafficking-statement-2023
+Our full statement can be found at: https://handt.co.uk/pages/anti-slavery-human-trafficking-statement.

 Environmental, Social and Governance (ESG)